This week’s lesson covers the life of the prophet Elijah from 1 Kings 17-19. Some of the key points we will cover are:

 Pray together and thank God for friends and ask Him to help you stand alone and not be afraid.

-Elijah Bible story
+Elijah Bible story for kids

 Games and Activities